treimers/square-1/README.md

 # Pieces

-The Square-1 is built from different pieces
+The Square-1 is built from different pieces:

 + 8 Corner pieces
 + 8 Edge pieces